$944,165Average Value$529Average Price per Sq Ft56Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Gloucester, MA sell after 39 days on the market compared to the national average of 54 days.
-The median sale price for homes in Gloucester, MA over the last 12 months is $695,000, consistent with the median home sale price over the previous 12 months.
+On average, homes in Gloucester, MA sell after 41 days on the market compared to the national average of 58 days.
+The median sale price for homes in Gloucester, MA over the last 12 months is $724,950, up 4% from the median home sale price over the previous 12 months.

 RARE OPPORTUNITY- Annisquam Village classic shingle Cape, a coastal gem brimming with New England charm.
 This bright and sunny home features a welcoming living room with beautiful hardwood floors and a cozy gas fireplace, located just a stone’s throw from Lobster Cove marina and walking paths, easy access to multiple beaches, and waterfront dining in one of Gloucester's most sought after

 Iconic and storied East Gloucester location with amazing potential!
 First floor condo unit is formerly Duckworth's Bistrot.
-This space could be a restaurant, office or business or could be converted to residential with a special permit.
+This space could be a restaurant, office or business.
 Consists of a large great room with beautiful floor to ceiling windows, half bath, kitchen and washroom.
-Outdoor space currently holds a walk-in refrigerator but
+Outdoor space currently holds a walk-in refrigerator but could be a patio space.
+You are in the heart of East

 Investors, developers, and homesteading enthusiasts — take note!
 Rare opportunity to acquire a 3.7-acre parcel in highly desirable West Gloucester.
 Includes a spacious three-family home on 2.44 acres plus an additional 1.26-acre lot, sold together.
 The existing property offers immediate income potential with three units — ideal for multi-generational living or rental income.
 Beyond investment